odnarb/builder-bot/ROADMAP.md

 Audit date: 2026-05-31

-This roadmap was audited against the current codebase, tests, and the more detailed implementation log in `docs/ROADMAP.md`.
+This roadmap was audited against the current codebase, tests, and the more detailed implementation log archived at `docs/archive/ROADMAP.md`.

 ## Current Summary